unbounded-enterprise/asset-layer-sdk/README.md

 ```

 This will return whether or not the user was successfully logged in.
-You can also call it a onComplete handler:
+You can also pass it an onComplete handler:

 ```js
 assetlayer.initialize((loggedIn) => { if (!loggedIn) assetlayer.loginUser(); });